axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/file-upload/README.md

 The `reset` event, when dispatched on `<axa-input-file>`, causes all added files to be removed in one go.
 It has the exact same consequences as a sequence of manual 1-file removals, starting with the first and proceeding till the last.
 If no files were added in the first place, the event has no consequences.

-The `reset` method, when called on an instance of `<axa-input-file>` is equivalent to the aforementioned `reset` event.
+The `reset` component-instance method is equivalent to the aforementioned `reset` event.
 In fact, the `reset` event is implemented using the method.
 Choose whichever is more convenient to you.
 Naming and functionality are loosely modelled after [HTMLFormElement.reset()](https://developer.mozilla.org/en-US/docs/Web/API/HTMLFormElement/reset).

 Here is an example: